-- This can be a dramatic pruning, but don’t feel alarmed.
+- The pruning can be dramatic but don’t feel alarmed.
 Mandevilla is very tolerant of aggressive pruning.

 - You can cut back to within a few inches of the soil and still have incredible growth when spring arrives.

-- As you prepare your plant to come winter indoors, examine it carefully for pests or signs of disease and take appropriate steps to address any problems.
+- As you prepare your plant for winter indoors, examine it carefully for pests or signs of disease.
+Take appropriate steps to address any problems.

-- Your plant will not grow much during the winter months, if you want to enjoy it as a houseplant, don’t overdo the pruning.
+- Your plant will not grow much during the winter months.
+Don’t overdo the pruning if you want to enjoy it as a houseplant.

-- Trim it back to the size you want, and it will probably stay that way throughout the winter months.
+- Trim the plant back to the size you want; it will probably stay that way throughout winter.